-- -hT - Breaks down the graph by heap closure type. - -hc - -h Requires :ghc-flag:'-prof'.
+- -hT Breaks down the graph by heap closure type. - -hc -h - Requires :ghc-flag:'-prof'.
 Breaks down the graph by the cost-centre stack which produced the data. - -hm Requires :ghc-flag:'-prof'.
-Break down the live heap by the module containing the code which produced the data. - -hd Requires :ghc-flag:'-prof'.
-Breaks down the graph by closure description.
-For actual data, the description is just the constructor name, for other closures it is a compilergenerated string identifying the closure.
+Break down the live heap by the module containing the code which produced the data. - -hd data, the description is just the constructor name, for other closures it is a compilergenerated string identifying the closure.